 There is nothing wrong with shopping and comparing who will help you file your bankruptcy.
 There are huge impersonal law companies that know that emotions are high when making a decision on where you will get help.
 A big mistake commonly made is when a person who is already in financial instability jumps to a conglomerate because they simply advertised a low fee.
 The low fee is usually just to get you in the door.
 These types usually do not tell you that you have to also pay your own filing fees, pay for credit counseling courses, pay for checking your own credit and buy copies of your own paperwork.
 They definitely do not tell you that you have to pay for your appearance in court.
 This is why it is important to hire an attorney that can make this very easy for you without any “surprises.”

-The Law Offices of Marty D. Martin does not have any extra surprises.
+Marty Martin Bankruptcy Law does not have any extra surprises.
 They will only get you back to the life that you want to lead which is financial freedom.

 4 Common Bankruptcy Misconceptions